The stake sold by Mubadala is valued around EUR 850 million euros ($947 million).

 Mustier is seeking to drive investor returns while signalling that the bank—in common with many of its peers—is struggling to boost growth in a time of negative interest rates.
 Revenue and costs are expected to be little changed through 2023 and the bank will focus on eking out what it can on its own rather than attempting major acquisitions.

-According to the bank’s website, UniCredit’s main investors are BlackRock and Dodge & Cox with around five per cent stake each.
+According to the bank’s WordPress website design, UniCredit’s main investors are BlackRock and Dodge & Cox with around five per cent stake each.